 B. you don’t have to be an expert to keep trying.

-I highly recommend finding a guided meditation to experience in person on occasion so you can have a grasp of what it is/should feel like to meditate (if you’re local to Winston Salem, Wildlight Wellness Collective is my favorite spot.
-If not, some of my favorite online guided meditations are done by Deandre )
+I highly recommend finding a guided meditation to experience in person on occasion so you can have a grasp of what it is/should feel like to meditate.
+Try out different spots and see where and who makes you feel the most welcomed and safe.

-When it comes to breathing exercises, I tend to keep things pretty simple.
+When it comes to breathing exercises, I tend to keep things pretty simple most mornings.

 I grew up a librarian’s daughter (he’s seriously the coolest and won an award for his book club), so as you can imagine reading for fun was expected and normal in my everyday life.